jorvlan/scripts/README.md

 (ii) 1st- and 2nd level analyses
 (iii) plotting

+To be added soon:
-I will soon upload MATLAB code that enables import, pre-processing and analysis of both Pupil Labs and EyeLink pupillometry (pupil diameter) data.
-I'm also working on Python code that follows best open science practices for publication ready plotting.
+I'm currently working on Python code (Jupyter Notebook) that follows best open science practices for publication ready plotting.